-For arriving at the ratings, CARE Ratings has considered the consolidated financials of BPCL, owing to the financial and operational linkages as well as fungible cash flows between the parent and subsidiaries/JVs.
+For arriving at the ratings, CARE Ratings Limited (CARE Ratings) has considered the consolidated financials of BPCL, owing to the financial and operational linkages as well as fungible cash flows between the parent and the subsidiaries and joint ventures (JVs).
 Moreover, government notching has also been considered, owing to BPCL's parentage and strategic importance to the GoI.
+List of entities whose financials have been consolidated has been placed at Annexure-6.